Offscreen Rendering to Image File

 |

-Filename: offscreen_rendering/doc/shadersnippet.vert
+Filename: offscreen_rendering/plot.vert

-Next, we create a buffer to hold the transformation matrix, called m_proj
+Next, we create a buffer to hold the transformation matrix, called m_proj, and copy an orthographic projection into it:

 | void Offscreen::setProjection(float left, float right, float bottom, float top)